qsnake/gpaw/doc/devel/profiling.rst

   c/libxc/src/gga_x_pbea.c: In function `func': c/libxc/src/gga_x_pbea.c:53: internal compiler error: in cgraph_expand_function, at cgraphunit.c:540

 There should be a number of Makefile TAU stubs available.
 Choose the one that is appropriate for the profile data that you wish to collect and the compiler.
+Because automatic instrumentation generally has larger overhead than manual instrumentation, it is highly recommend that you chose a  Makefile TAU stub with the compensate option.
+In this way, the instrumentation time will be substracted out from the time reported by TAU.
+Without this compensation option, light weight functions may be over-represented in the flat profile

+Note that an alternate (and simpler) way to specify the long parameter list to ``tau_cc.sh`` is through the use of the environment variables *TAU_MAKEFILE* and *TAU_OPTIONS*.
+Ultimately, the the profile data collected and how it is collected is determined by these two environment variables.

 To obtain the profiler data run the following ``wrapper.py``::